Meet Fitbit Ionic: A little smartwatch, a lot of fitness tracker

 A new Fitbit Coach service powered by Fitstar lets you get personal training on your wrist with step-by-step visual instructions for a variety of workouts.
 Also on board (though not available at launch) will be audio coaching with more than 40 indoor and outdoor running and walking workout sessions complete with audible cues and encouragement while you exercise.
 Rounding out the guidance coaching system will be a paid service launching next year for $8 a month or $40 a year that will construct a complete, personalized lifestyle plan for sleep, exercise and nutrition based on your specific goals and needs that adjusts to fit your routine.

 Ionic also features automatic pause detection for when you take a break in the middle of a run, but since there’s no always-on screen option, you’ll need to flick your wrist or press a button to see your stats.
 You can also receive notifications from your phone—and taptic vibrations alert you when they arrive—but you still can’t make calls or reply to messages.
 A four-day battery promises to keep your Fitbit running strong through any workout (up to 10 continuous hours using GPS or music), and when you need to plug it in, you’ll find a magnetic charging cable, though this time around it’s a smaller, Surge-sized plug rather than the bulbous Blaze cradle.
+And like former Fitbits, it will do its thing while you sleep, too.

 Pay and play